Does vacuuming kill spiders? Given our unhealthy interest in providing great vacuum cleaner information, we thought we’d try to answer!

 Does Vacuuming Kill Spiders?

-One of the first things a person should know is that it is not illegal or wrong to kill spiders, even with a vacuum, though you might get into a little trouble if you use a handgun or flamethrower.
+It is not illegal or wrong to kill spiders, even with a vacuum, though you might get into a little trouble if you use a handgun or flamethrower.
 No one is going to report you to the insect police if you do happen to use your vacuum to free your home from these little creatures.

 Related: Britain’s Most Dangerous Spiders

 That said, I personally am a long-time spider-hater who has reformed his ways.
 We now share a common enemy – the loathsome fly – and I see spiders as great allies.
 I do sometimes get queasy watching them walk around on my floors and walls, but I found that it gets easier and easier to share a home with them.

 These days I’d only vacuum a spider if I knew it was venomous.

 This Guy Made a Fly and Spider Catcher